 In 1954 the Committee on Christian Education of the OPC published a challenging study on the work of outreach and evangelism from a Reformed perspective, entitled Biblical Evangelism Today.
 This marvelous document is valuable for two reasons.
 First, it provides a careful and studied theological discussion of the gospel.
-Second, written as it was before the rise of the a discussion of the theological nature of the gospel and the practical methods and means of communicating that gospel to a lost world.
+Second, written as it was before the rise of the Church Growth movement by contributors including Calvin Knox Cummings and John Murray, the arguments move seamlessly between a discussion of the theological nature of the gospel and the practical methods and means of communicating that gospel to a lost world.
 Chapter headings include "The Evangelistic Meeting," "Extensive Survey Work," "Group Evangelism," and "Radio Evangelism."
 One of the values of this document is that it demonstrates that a zeal for evangelism rightly conceived is intimately connected to means and methods of communicating the gospel.
 So what follows is a brief discussion of means and methods for gospel communication for churches conducting their ministries in the twenty-first century.